anurag6569201/PlogPayouts/README.md

 flutter pub get
 ```

-2. Run the following command to run the app on emulator/real device
+2. Run the following command to run the app on an emulator/real device

 ```bash
 flutter run